 occult blood - blood in the stool that cannot be detected except by a laboratory test.

-oedema - swelling caused by the accumulation of fluid in the tissues.
+oedema or edema - swelling caused by the accumulation of fluid in the tissues.

-oesophagus (gullet) - the part of the digestive system from the throat to the stomach down which food passes.
+oesophagus or esophagus (gullet) - the part of the digestive system from the throat to the stomach down which food passes.

 olsalazine (Dipentum) - a 5-ASA drug used for treating Ulcerative Colitis.